AndrewJBateman/node-file-upload/README.md

 ## :computer: Code Examples

-* Run `server-express/index.js` extract to show use of dependencies and posting of objects to uploads folder.
+* Extract from `server-express/index.js` to show use of dependencies and posting of objects to uploads folder.

 ```javascript
 app.use(cors());